-The Greenhouse Gas Removal Instruments & Policies Project (GRIP)1 is a 32 month research project, which started work in summer 2016, funded by the V. K. Rasmussen Foundation and ClimateWorks, involving researchers from InSIS and the Oxford Martin School.
+The Greenhouse Gas Removal Instruments & Policies Project (GRIP)1 is a 32 month research project, which started work in summer 2016, funded by ClimateWorks and one other U.S. based charitable foundation involving researchers from InSIS and the Oxford Martin School.

 In the context of the Paris Agreement, it is a study of particular policy instruments, and policy pathways (involving a series of coordinated measures)that can be used to speed up, slow down or stop work on research and development, demonstration and testing, or deployment of a range of carbon and methane drawdown and storage techniques.